How to Set Meaningful Goals When You Feel Lost

 3. The Foundation of Meaningful Goal Setting: Self-Discovery

 Now that we’ve acknowledged the challenges, let’s roll up our sleeves and get to the good stuff – rediscovering you.
+This isn’t just fluffy self-help talk; it’s about building the foundation for goals that will truly resonate with who you are and who you want to become.

 Reconnecting with Your Authentic Self